InsideOut Institute Logo

 Gastric acid can also affect and injure the larynx and pharynx.
 This can result in hoarseness, sore throat, dry cough, chronic throat clearing, and difficulty swallowing (Brown & Mehler, 2013).

-Nose bleeds and haemorrhage (red patches) in the eye can be caused by self-induced vomiting.
+Nose bleeds and subconjunctival haemorrhage (red patches) in the eye can be caused by prolonged self-induced vomiting (Brown, Mehler, 2013).

 Damage to hands

-The loss of fluid and food from the body can result in a loss of electrolytes, in particular, potassium, sodium and chloride.
-These electrolytes are essential for proper bodily functioning, as they maintain the proper electrical and nerve impulses in muscles.
+The loss of fluid and food from the body can result in a loss of electrolytes, in particular potassium, sodium and chloride.
+These electrolytes are essential to maintain adequate electrical and nerve impulses in muscles.
 If these impulses are not regulated in the heart, it can result in cardiac arrest and potentially death.
-Significantly low levels of electrolytes can also cause weak muscles, seizures and paralysis in different parts of the body.
-Poor electrolyte levels can also cause kidney problems and impact digestion.
+Significantly low levels of electrolytes can also cause weak muscles, seizures, and paralysis in different parts of the body.
+Deranged electrolyte levels can also cause kidney problems, and can impact digestion (Brown, Mehler, 2013).

 Frequent and repeated vomiting over long periods of time can cause a dysregulated digestive system where food moving through the digestive tract slows down (gastroparesis), and any food entering the stomach can cause bloating, discomfort, and pain.
 It can also become increasingly difficult to identify and differentiate between feelings of hunger and fullness.
 Rectal walls can also move out of place at an extremely young age in individuals who vomit frequently due to muscular atrophy and increased intra-abdominal pressure (Malik, Stratton, Sweeney, 1997).
 This can also cause rectal bleeding (Forney et al, 2016).